-You will need to submit four documents for any teaching position where there is an interest in research-active faculty: 1) a cover letter; 2) your CV; 3) a statement of your teaching philosophy; and 4) a description of your research interests.
+You will need to submit four documents for any teaching position where there is also an interest in research: 1) a cover letter; 2) your CV; 3) a statement of your teaching philosophy; and 4) a description of your research interests.
 Even if the ad does not ask for them all, you should send them.
 If they really don't want one of the documents you send, they will not read it.
-However, some institutions will not list all four required documents to save space (i.e. money) or as a quick way to eliminate those "who don't know better."
-Some PUIs ask for transcripts which you might want to have in your files so you can send them copies directly, if this is acceptable.
-Of the four standard documents, I would rank the four documents in the following order of importance: 1) cover letter, 2) cover letter, 3) cover letter, 4) cover letter.
-Although your CV, teaching statement, and research interests/plan are very important documents for a job that expects both teaching and research, the first round of cuts will be heavily influenced by your cover letter.
+However, some institutions will not list all four required documents to save space or money or as a quick way to eliminate those "who don't know better".
+Some primarily undergraduate institutions ask for transcripts that you might want to have in your files so you can send them copies directly, if this is acceptable.
+Of the four standard documents, I would rank the four documents in the following order of importance: 1) cover letter, 2) cover letter, 3) cover letter tatement, and research interests are very portant documents for a job that expects both teaching and research, the first round of cuts will be heavily influenced by your cover letter.
 The cover letter is incredibly important for the following reasons.
 There is no one in the department who does what you do (if they did, they wouldn't want to hire another one), so no one will understand fully your research or appreciate who has written your letters of recommendation.
-You are writing to an audience of administrators and a collection of biologists from every subdiscipline, so your cover letter should be general in nature in order to appeal to everyone while sufficiently distinct and not generic.
-At some institutions, the older faculty may not conduct research at all, and will not be familiar with the latest techniques.
-They may have as many as 150 applications to read, so everyone is looking initially for those that can be eliminated easily rather than trying to identify the best applicant.
-With this in mind, the first document most faculty read is the cover letter, so yours should not contain any reasons to justify putting it in the stack of excluded applications.
+At some institutions, some faculty may not conduct research at all, and will not be familiar with the latest techniques.
+You are writing to an audience of administrators and a collection of biologists from every subdiscipline, so your cover letter should be general in nature in order to appeal to everyone but also sufficiently distinct and not generic.
+There may be as many as 150 applications, so everyone is looking for those applications that can be easily eliminated.
+With this in mind, the first document most faculty read is the cover letter, so your cover letter should not contain any reasons to justify putting it in the stack of excluded applications.